-The social and ethics committee is constituted as a committee of the Board of NWHL, in terms of Section 72(4) of the Companies Act no 71 of 2008 read with regulation 43 of the Companies Regulations, 2012.
+The Social and Ethics Committee is constituted as a committee of the Board of NWHL, in terms of Section 72(4) of the Companies Act no 71 of 2008 read with regulation 43 of the Companies Regulations, 2012.
+The committee comprised Messrs J M Judin (Chairman), R Kinross, D Piaray, F J Davidson, G R Hindle and B H Haikney.

-The committees mandate, and main functions, are as follows:
+The Committee's mandate, and main functions, are as follows:

-- To monitor the Group's activities having regard to any relevant legislation, other legal requirements or existing codes of best practice, relating to: - Employment Equity Act. - Broad Based Black Economic Empowerment Act. - Good corporate citizenship, environment, health and public safety, to include the impact of the Groups activities and of its products and services. - Consumer relationships, and compliance with consumer protection laws. - Labour and employment. - Raising matters of concern and importance within its mandate to the attention of the Board. - Reporting to the shareholders of the Group at the Annual General Meeting.
+- To monitor the Group's activities having regard to any relevant legislation, other legal requirements or existing codes of best practice, relating to: - Employment Equity Act. - Broad Based Black Economic Empowerment Act. - Good corporate citizenship, environment, health and public safety, to include the impact of the Group's activities and of its products and services. - Consumer relationships, and compliance with consumer protection laws. - Labour and employment. - Raising matters of concern and importance within its mandate to the attention of the Board. - Reporting to the shareholders of the Group at the Annual General Meeting.